afomera/afomera/README.md

 **Pronouns:** she/her/hers

+Checkout my [website](https://afomera.dev) if you want to see my blog, speaking events I've done and more!.

 Here's some things I'm working on on the side:
 * [Learn Hotwire by Building a Forum](https://store.afomera.dev/learn-hotwire) - My second course, this walks you though building a forum with Hotwire! ⚡️
 * [Learn Rails by Building Instagram](https://store.afomera.dev/learn-rails-by-building-instagram) - Get a foundation of Rails, by building a photo sharing application.